hablapps/pairstrading/PostPairsTrading.md

 2. An examination of cointegrated assets within the market.
 3. Multiple Augmented Dickey-Fuller (ADF) tests on real assets.
 4. A presentation of the pairs trading strategy itself.
-5. A clear and guided explanation of spreads calculation, interpretation, and implementation in Q/kdb+.
+5. A clear and guided explanation of spread calculation, interpretation, and implementation in Q/kdb+.
 6. Additional knowledge necessary to master the strategy.

 We aimed to demonstrate the capabilities of Q/kdb+ and its potential in a simplified manner that anyone can implement, particularly in the context of a widely used financial strategy.
-By doing so, we hope to make complex concepts more accessible and empower individuals to leverage these powerful tools in their own endeavors.
+By doing so, we hope to make complex concepts more accessible and empower individuals to leverage these powerful tools in their own endeavours.

 We hope you found this information valuable and gained a good understanding of this financial tactic from both technical and economical perspectives.
 If you have any questions or need further clarification, don't hesitate to reach out.